FrendsPlatform/Frends.SAPConnector/README.md

 Restore dependencies

-`nuget restore frends.file`
+`nuget restore Frends.SAPConnect`

-Rebuild the project
+Rebuild the project, target x64 CPU architechture. *Any CPU or x86 wont work.*

 Run Tests with nunit3.
 Tests can be found under